Jack-McCabe/Association-Analysis-with-Flask/README.md

-# Supply Chain Association Analysis
+# Supply Chain Association Analysis using ECLAT

 Uses different supply chain attributes to run a basic association analysis using ECLAT to find links between lead times.